 Key takeaways

-• The conflict between Israel and Hamas has resulted in a significant human cost, but to this point, a wider Middle East conflict’s been averted.
+• The conflict between Israel and Hamas has resulted in a significant human toll, as regional military tensions continue.

-The most notable fallout from the Israeli-Hamas conflict has been in the form of attacks by Yemen-based Houthi rebels on cargo ships in the Red Sea.
-There have been other incidents in neighboring countries as well, and the U.S. military has, in a limited way, also been pulled into the conflict, primarily focused around efforts to protect Red Sea shipping lanes.
+One of the initial consequences of the Israeli-Hamas conflict was a series of attacks by Yemen-based Houthi rebels on cargo ships in the Red Sea.
+These have continued, and the U.S. military has, in a limited way, been pulled into the conflict, focused chiefly on efforts to protect Red Sea shipping lanes.

-Such events force government policymakers, central bankers and corporate leaders to contend with a unique variable on a scale not experienced in decades.
+Such geopolitical events force government policymakers, central bankers and corporate leaders to contend with unique variables on a scale not experienced in decades.
 The impact on capital markets, to this point, appears limited, as investors remain more focused on factors such as central bank policies, the interest rate environment, economic growth and corporate earnings.
-Is it possible that geopolitical conflicts will raise issues for the economy and capital markets as well?
+Is it possible that current geopolitical conflicts could eventually cause issues for the economy and capital markets as well?

 A new phase of the Russia-Ukraine conflict?

-An extended period where Russian and Ukraine troops battled along Ukraine’s eastern region with little progress for either side recently shifted when Russia claimed some territory that had been previously contested.
-Nevertheless, Russia’s army continues to encounter notable resistance in its effort to overtake additional portions of Ukraine.
-Entering its third year, neither side seems to be close to achieving its objectives.
+The Russia-Ukraine conflict was seen as a stalemate for an extended period, but in recent months, Russia appears to have made some advances.
+In addition, Russia continues to wage air strikes on various Ukrainian targets.
+Nevertheless, entering the war’s third year, neither side seems to be close to achieving its objectives.
 “Russia is struggling against the backdrop of a supreme leader [Putin] who is bound and determined in his objective of taking military control over Ukraine,” says David Bridges, senior geopolitical and security advisor at Fidelity Management and Research Company.
 Bridges, who had a former operations officer at the CIA, including significant time in the former Soviet Union and Eastern Europe, says Putin may have deceived himself about the level of effort that was required to potentially claim a victory in Ukraine.
 Yet Putin has remained persistent in maintaining military pressure despite significant casualties that have accumulated over the war’s first two years.

 “Putin went into the war convinced that he can prevail, and that all he needs to do is push harder,” says Bridges.
 Over the first two years of the war, the U.S. and other Western nations contributed significant financial aid and military equipment to support Ukraine’s army and its ongoing operations.
-In late 2023 and early 2024, additional U.S. funding ran into Congressional roadblocks, with some policymakers wishing to slow down or end funding for Ukraine.
-Agreement on providing additional U.S. funding and military aid to Ukraine remains up in the air.
-European nations continue to support Ukraine’s efforts, but aren’t in a position to provide military support comparable to what the U.S. offers.
-That raises more questions about the future direction of the conflict, but in the meantime, the fighting continues with Ukraine determined to prevent a further takeover of land.
+In late 2023 and early 2024, additional U.S. funding ran into Congressional roadblocks.
+However, in April 2024, a breakthrough occurred, and Congress approved a $61 billion aid package to support Ukraine’s military efforts.
+In the meantime, the fighting continues with Ukraine determined to prevent a further takeover of land.

 Expanding conflict in the Middle East?